Redningsselskapet/rs-position-tarcker/README.md

   "restart": true
 }
 ```
-Info: restart: true - since we use nodemon, make debugger reattach on every restart.
+- restart: true - since we use nodemon, make debugger reattach on every restart.